easybuilders/easybuild-tutorial/docs/troubleshooting/README.md

 result in using the right compiler version because EasyBuild sets up the build environment carefully.

-This is a fictious example of course, but hopefully it gives you a feeling of how errors that occur during the installation are handled.
+This is a fictitous example of course, but hopefully it gives you a feeling of how errors that occur during the installation are handled.

 ## EasyBuild log files